SandraWienecke/Immobilienscout24-Data-Analysis-with-Python/README.md

 ### Introduction
 I live in Berlin.
 Berlin is a big city that used to have the reputation of having cheap rents.
 While other cities are certainly still much more expensive, rents in Berlin have risen significantly.
 I am interested in what rents are like in German cities.
 Rental offers data set was scraped from a private person from Immoscout24.
 The data set contains information about apartment rental offers in Germany, including their characteristics, e.g. location, costs, building fabric & energy certificate, equipment.
 At a given time, all available offers were scraped from the site and saved.
 This process was repeated three times, so the data set contains offers from the dates 2018-09-22, 2019-05-10 and 2019-10-08.
-Because of scraping, the data belongs to [Immobilienscount24](www.immobilienscount24.de) and is for research purposes only.
+Because of scraping, the data belongs to [Immobilienscout24](www.immobilienscount24.de) and is for research purposes only.
 The data was created with R.
+I also did a time series analysis to prepare my data for forecasting.

 ### Objective
 I would like to find out more information about the housing offers in Germany via the portal Immoscout24.
 The task is to do an initial data and exploratory